hunterdyar/IMMGuidebook/content/docs/programming/unity/_index.md

 ---
-title: Code & Unity
+title: Unity Specific
 weight: 70
 bookCollapseSection: true
 ---

 # Unity

-This section is for programming-related or adjacent topics that are more specific to the Unity game engine.
+This section is for programming-heavy topics that are more specific to the Unity game engine, like tricks or extending the editor.
 For general Unity, see the [Unity]({{< ref "docs/unity" >}}) section.